ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 SendPrivateData(player, "bestTime", data.bestTime)
 ```

-Using the `SendPrivateData` function we created previously, we send the player, a string for the key, and the best time of the player.
+Using the `SendPrivateData` function you created previously, you send the player, a string for the key, and the best time of the player.

 ### Check for Best Time

-When a player crosses the finish line, we need to check the time for the current race against the time stored for the player.
-If the time is lower, then we send this to the player and also update storage.
+When a player crosses the finish line, you need to check the time for the current race against the time stored for the player.
+If the time is lower, then you can send this to the player and also update storage.

 ```lua linenums="1"
 local function CheckForBestTime(player, lastTime)